My Daughter Is Begging To Leave Treatment Early; Should I Let Her?

 Unfortunately, if your daughter comes home early, it’s highly unlikely she’ll be able to keep her vow.
 Vista’s research shows that the second most important factor in whether someone is able to remain abstinent after treatment (after attending a high-quality treatment center) is whether they successfully completed all recommended treatment.

-And of the patients that Vista was able to contact at least once in the year following treatment, 15% of those who left AMA said they started using drugs or alcohol within one week of leaving treatment:
+And of the adult SUD patients that Vista was able to contact at least once in the year following treatment, 17% of those who left AMA said they started using drugs or alcohol within the first few days of leaving treatment and 33% within the first month.
+It’s likely that the patients that Vista was not able to contact after treatment relapsed at least this quickly, if not even more rapidly.

 Having said all that, of course, if you believe your child is unsafe or is being abused, you may need to make an exception.
 Before you agree to do anything, I’d recommend talking to your daughter’s counselor or a rehab manager to see what he or she says about her complaints.
 If you’ve done the upfront work to choose a reputable treatment center, I would put a lot more trust in what the center says versus your daughter’s complaints.
-Remember, it’s your daughter’s flawed thinking/disease that got your family into today’s current unhappy situation in the first place!
+Remember, it’s your daughter’s flawed thinking and disease that got your family into today’s unhappy situation in the first place!

 Rating